Star lore: Draco

 The Draco is another example of star lore.
 In Roman mythology, the constellation is representative of Ladon, the dragon that guarded the golden apples inside the garden, Hesperides.
 The tree was a wedding gift to Hera when she and Zeus were married, and she planted it on Mount Atlas.
 Hera tasked the Hesperides to guard the tree and put Ladon around the tree as well to ensure that the Hesperides would not steal the apples.
 In some sources, Ladon is called the child of Typhon and Echidna, who was half woman and half viper, and had hundreds of heads.
 In other versions of Ladon's story, the number of heads he had is not at all mentioned and he is described as the offspring of Ceto and Phorcys, two sea deities.

 Contrastingly, in Roman mythology, Draco was one of the Titans who waged war on the Olympic gods for ten years.
 He was killed by Minerva in the battle and thrown into the sky.

+Wormwood

+Yet another example of star lore is Wormwood.
+In the Book of Revelation, Wormwood is prophesied to be a star that, upon its descent, would turn all the waters of the earth bitter.
+It is mentioned only once in the New Testament, as follows:The third angel blew his trumpet, and a great star fell from heaven, blazing like a torch, and it fell on a third of the rivers and on the springs of water.
+The name of the star is Wormwood.
+A third of the waters became wormwood, and many died from the water, because it was made bitter.
+(Rev 8:10–11)Some historians, scholars, and commentators interpret Wormwood as symbolizing important figures or events as opposed to being a literal star.
+In other interpretations, Wormwood is an angel.